dabercro/CrossSecDB/README.md

     pip install -r CrossSecDB/requirements.txt

+If you are on the Tier-3, ``MySQLdb`` should already be installed on your machine.
+You can easily add an existing installation to your path by running the ``setup.sh`` inside the location.

 ## Reading Cross Sections

 The main motivation for this repository is to provide an exceptionally lazy tool to find cross sections.